dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 # Pick up the cv2.so module
 echo "$(brew --prefix)/lib/python2.7/site-packages" > lib/python2.7/site-packages/butterflow.pth
 # Alternatively, you can add Homebrew's Python site-packages to your
 # PYTHONPATH.
-Adding an expoert to your ~/.profile will save you the trouble of
+Adding an exxport to your ~/.profile will save you the trouble of
 # having to set this every time you activate the virtual environment:
 # export PYTHONPATH=$PYTHONPATH:$(brew --prefix)/lib/python2.7/site-packages
 python setup.py develop